Supplemental Health Protection Guide

 Claim Process & Payment

-Most claims are processed once the required documentation is received, with payment issued according to the policy benefit schedule.
-Each eligible claim is reviewed independently, allowing benefits to be paid for multiple covered events over time, according to the policy benefit amount.
+Most claims are processed after all required documentation has been submitted, and payments are issued in accordance with the policy’s benefit schedule.
+Each eligible claim is reviewed separately, which allows benefits to be paid for multiple covered events over time based on the policy’s specified benefit amounts.

 Event Occurs